Me Julie

 "Me Julie" is a single released by Ali G and Jamaican musician Shaggy from the soundtrack to the 2002 film Ali G Indahouse.
 The single was written in reference to the main character Ali G's love interest in the film, Julie, played by Kellie Bright.
-"Me Julie" peaked at number two on the UK Singles Chart behind "Unchained Melody" by Gareth Gates and sold 300,000 copies in the United Kingdom, as stated by the Official Charts Company.
+"Me Julie" peaked at number two on the UK Singles Chart and sold 200,000 copies in the United Kingdom, as stated by the British Phonographic Industry (BPI).